-UNDERWORLD CLASSIC Onur Akyol
+UNDERWORLD CLASSIC Onur Akvol

-In her first institutional solo exhibition, possible ease of visual experience is inten-Sitara Abuzar Ghaznawi deals with the often-addressed tension between art and vision.
-This initially seemingly polarised the public sphere by staging a large-scale dual-functionality of the play between spatial intervention in Heimo Zobernig's heteronomy and autonomy embedded in schwarzescafé.
-Zobernig's work decisively the sculpture is similarly repeated in the defines the exhibition space as a perma-small-scale drawings.
-In them abstract nent, multifunctional conceptualisation that evokes the coffeehouse (in particular means of applying various materials, such in its Austrian manifestation in fin-de-siè- as nail polish, sellotape and pieces of jewelcle Vienna) as a paradigmatic location of lery, on to photographic paper. bourgeois publicness in the Modern era, translating this locus into the here and now lic space and its instrumentalisation witwhere the café has evolved to become one of the core topoi of an economy geared towards the exchange, communication and circulation of ideas, as well as epitomising the arena of work insecurity per se.
-In this sense the predominant deployment of the colour black in the work can be read not In her treatments she reflects upon the only as a formalistic borrowing from the euphoric appropriation of public space by history of the monochrome and of mini- lead government officials and urban planmal art, but equally as an allusion to their ners, flanked by an accompanying rhetocommonly lamented demise.
+In her first institutional solo exhibition, Sitara Abuzar Ghaznawi deals with the often-addressed tension between art and the public sphere by staging a large-scale spatial intervention in Heimo Zobernig's schwarzescafé.
+Zobernig's work decisively the sculpture is similarly repeated in the defines the exhibition space as a permanent, multifunctional conceptualisation that evokes the coffeehouse (in particular means of applying various materials, such in its Austrian manifestation in fin-de-siècle Vienna) as a paradigmatic location of bourgeois publicness in the Modern era, translating this locus into the here and now where the café has evolved to become one of the core topoi of an economy geared towards the exchange, communication and circulation of ideas, as well as epitomising the arena of work insecurity per se.
+In this sense the predominant deployment of the colour black in the work can be read not only as a formalistic borrowing from the history of the monochrome and of minicommonly lamented demise.